Venafi/cert-manager-venafi-demo/README.md

 ## Starting node.js application that gets certificate from Venafi Platform

-This is a demo scenario to demonstrate how cert-manager work with certificates resources.
-Also this scenario may be usefull when you don't want to use ingress controller to terminate SSL traffic.
+This is a demo scenario to demonstrate how cert-manager works with certificate resources.
+Also this scenario may be useful when you don't want to use an ingress controller to terminate SSL traffic.

 Create a certificate for the application: